benwhitty/hm07-qa-us/README.md

 - *Step 2* Input your test data into VS Code under each corresponding test and run the test npx jest tests/your request/Handlers.test.js into the Command line
 💡 It’s possible you will find bugs in the API endpoints.
 For example, if an endpoint returns 504 instead of 400, you may have found a bug.
 The important part (for these tasks) is that you are able to create code that can query the endpoints.

+# Project 7 Review 1
+- Below I have listed the updated changes to my project.
+As well as comments I have formulated after reading your review.
+- For correction I applied changes to the PUT Test Request.
+The JSON should parse without difficulty and the test should run successfully.
+Additionally, I have updated the config.js file with a new API URL.
+Thank you for taking the time to review my project.
+Resctfully,
+Ben Whitty